RENEWABLES

 The technologies we’re investing in for the future of renewables

-The renewable energy we produce, primarily from wind and solar power, comes from dedicated plants that we either own or manage, providing both technological and geographic diversification.
+The renewable energy we produce, mainly from wind and solar photovoltaic sources, comes from dedicated plants that we own or operate, providing diversification from both a technological and geographical perspective.

 Photovoltaic